Set up licensing for Cloud Backup

 If you want to use this option, set up your subscription from the Marketplace page and then associate the subscription with your AWS credentials.
 Note that you’ll also need to pay for your Cloud Volumes ONTAP systems using this annual contract subscription since you can assign only one active subscription to your AWS credentials in Cloud Manager.

-A Professional Package that enables you to bundle Cloud Volumes ONTAP and Cloud Backup service by using an annual contract for 1, 2, or 3 years.
-Payment is per TiB.
+A "CVO Professional" plan that enables you to bundle Cloud Volumes ONTAP and Cloud Backup.
+This includes unlimited backups for Cloud Volumes ONTAP volumes charged against this license (backup capacity is not counted against the license).
 This option doesn’t enable you to back up on-premises ONTAP data.

 If you want to use this option, you can set up the annual contract when you create a Cloud Volumes ONTAP working environment and Cloud Manager prompts you to subscribe to the AWS Marketplace.